Niukawakami Shrine (Upper)

 Kifune Shrine is located in Kyoto-shi, Sakyo-ku, Kyoto.
 The full address is: 180 Kurama Kibune-cho, Sakyo-ku, Kyoto-shi, Kyoto.

-The enshrined deities are: takaokami no kami.
+The enshrined deities are: Takaokami no Kami.

 The nearest station is Kibuneguchi Station (Eizan Railway).
 It is about a 25-minute walk from the station.
 Shuttle bus from Kibuneguchi